"My little children for whom I labor in birth again until Christ is formed in you.” (Galatians 4:19)

 The tricky part of being a Christian is discovering that we are actually utterly helpless to do anything good as Christians.
 Likewise we have no natural powers to overcome temptation and sin.
 Here is where the lost teaching of the "Exchanged Life" needs to be taught again in our day.
 Short summary: Our natural life in Adam is called "the flesh," in the Bible.
 The flesh has obvious bad traits such as lying, stealing, cheating, drunkenness and immorality.
-But the "best of the flesh" (doing our best to serve God in our own effort for example), is equally as bad as far as God is concerned.
+But the "best of the flesh" (doing our best to serve God in our own effort for example) is equally as bad as far as God is concerned.
 King Saul's experience recorded in First Samuel 15 illustrates this point vividly.
 On the cross, God has said "no" to the flesh, to the law of self-effort, for all time and eternity.

-When Wayne and I got to Romans Chapter 7 in our time together, I told him about a pivotal experience in my life which took place some forty some years ago.
+When Wayne and I got to Romans Chapter 7 in our time together, I told him about a pivotal experience in my life which took place forty years ago.
 One morning Ray Stedman dropped by my house and took me to a men's retreat where the speaker was a slightly built enthusiastic speaker named Norman Grubb.
 Grubb's specialty was teaching on the truths of Romans--6, 7, and 8 especially.
 I was soon convinced the man was a heretic.
 What he said sounded very unconventional and strange--though I admit his ideas were strangely attractive.
 If he was a false teacher, why was he the featured speaker at the men's retreat of a sound church?

 Not long after that weekend, Major Ian Thomas visited our church and gave a dynamic, unforgettable series of messages on this new "Exchanged Life."
 I have been very grateful for the truth of the exchanged life ever since.